francesco1999ffr/Portfolio/README.md

 -GRAPHIC 3D:

     In this file you can find a my personal google drive link where I have uploaded:
     + CHARACTER AND ANIMATION: Some caracthers that i Designed, rigged and animated  in Blender for my videogame project;
     + FANATSY_VILLAGE: Possible level for a videogame project.
       I mainly focused on storytelling through the surrounding enviorement.
-      Inside this folder you can find 3D models created in Blender, together with your texture that I              created with Substain Painter.Inside the Presentation_Fantasy_Village folder you can find the                Twinmotion .exe file, which allows you to explore and move through the level in real time;
+      Inside this folder you can find 3D models created in Blender, together with your texture that I created with Substain Painter.
+      Inside the Presentation_Fantasy_Village folder you can find the Twinmotion .exe file, which allows you to explore and move through the level in real time;
     + ASSET: 3D asset modelled in Blender, with custom textures created using Substain Painter.

 -VFX UNITY: